Jose Miranda Player Props: Twins vs. Yankees

 Jose Miranda At The Plate

-- In 14 games played this year, he has not gone deep.

-- In four games this season, Miranda has picked up an RBI, with more than one RBI once.
+- Miranda has driven in a run in five games this season (33.3%), including one multiple-RBI game.

-- He has scored a run in three of 14 games so far this season.
+- He has scored in three of 15 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.